riffomonas/minimalR/03_combining_data_frames.md

 ## 3 D      <NA>      TRUE
 ```

-We see the opposite result - sample "C" is missing in the new data frame and the value in column "x2" for sample "D" is `NA`.
+We see the opposite result - sample "C" is missing in the new data frame and the value in column "diagnosis" for sample "D" is `NA`.
 If we now do a "full join"...

 ```r